russelljjarvis/teiili/docs/scripts/Tutorials.rst

 Note that the if condition is only there for convenience to switch between voltage- or current-based models.
 Normally, you have one or the other in your simulation, thus you will not need the if condition.

+.. attention:: The ``weight`` multiplies the baseweight, which is currently initialised to 7 pA by default.
+In order to elicit an output spike in response to a single ``SpikeGenerator`` input spike the weight must be greater than 3500.

 .. code-block:: python

     # Example of how to set parameters, saved as a dictionary